Animal Behaviour (MSc) 2025 entry

 Practicals involve lab and field work and computer-based data analysis.

-Class sizes usually range from five to 30 students, depending on the module.
+Class sizes usually range from 5 to around 40 students, depending on the module.

 There is a strong focus on small-group teaching so that students are individually supported and can ask for help when it is needed.